About Us

 What We Do

 South Canterbury Road Safety (SCRS) works across the Timaru, Waimate and Mackenzie Districts to promote road safety.
 Our aim is to reduce incidents of road trauma, and fatal and serious crashes throughout South Canterbury.
+We run events and education programmes to target identified road safety issues in our area.

 Community involvement is essential to achieve our road safety targets.
 We work closely with other road safety partners, like Police, Fire and Emergency New Zealand, Hate Hone St John, Kaitiaki o Ara - Students Against Dangerous Driving, South Canterbury Neighbourhood Support, NZTA, ACC, Automobile Association and many others to achieve this goal.
 We also work collaboratively with our colleagues at Waitaki Road Safety and Ashburton District Council to share resources and ideas.